mariodivece/hpet/README.md

 that allow the user to block until a set amount of time elapses.
 It provides both, synchronous and asynchronous versions so that it can be easily used.
 Here's how it works:

-1. Call the ```timeSetEvent``` API as a one-shot event, maximum resolution, and 1 millisecond delay.
+1. Call the ```timeBeginPeriod``` API with maximum resolution, and 1 millisecond delay.
-1. The prior step makes an interrupt occur as quickly as supported by the system and calls a method.
+1. The prior step makes an interrupt occur as quickly as supported by the system so that over-sleeping the thread is unlikely.
-1. The said timer callback method then checks for either of 2 conditions:
+1. Finally, the method checks for either of 2 conditions:
-   * If the interval is "close enough" to elapsed, do some ```SpinWait.SpinOnce()``` preventing context switching or if context switching is about to occur, just keep a ticght loop.
+   * If the interval is "close enough" to elapsed, do some ```SpinWait.SpinOnce()``` preventing context switching or if context switching is about to occur, just keep a tight loop.
-   * If the interval can be waited out with more timer one-shot events, just repeat the cycle at step 1.
+   * If the interval can be waited out with more sleep events, just repeat the cycle at step 1.

 When I say "close enough" what I mean is that I go ahead and ask for the system's capabilities with
 ```timeGetDevCaps```, and do spinning based on the maximum (smallest number) supported resolution.